-It is recommended that the three modules should be delivered in sequential order: 1, 2 and 3.
+The three modules should be delivered in seguential order: 1, 2 and 3.

 In Module 1, providers are responsible for ensuring that any inquiry focus considered by learners can be supported by the discipline expertise, equipment and other resources available, and that it follows health and safety regulations.